dwave-examples/nurse-scheduling/README.rst

 ================

-This is a demo of a nurse scheduling model developed by Ikeda, Nakamura and Humble (IKH).
+This is a demo of a nurse scheduling model developed by Ikeda, Nakamura and Humble (INH).

 The nurse scheduling problem seeks to find an optimal assignment for a group of nurses, under constraints of scheduling and personnel.
-IKH developed a model which is a simplified representation of a real-world nursing facility.
+INH developed a model which is a simplified representation of a real-world nursing facility.

-In the general nurse scheduling problem, there are three types of constraints, which are mentioned here to provide background for IKH's constraints.
+In the general nurse scheduling problem, there are three types of constraints, which are mentioned here to provide background for INH's constraints.
 These types of constraints, in the general problem, are:

 1) Both upper and lower limits on the number of breaks.